-- 1. This Regulation establishes a system of certification of entities in charge of maintenance for vehicles as referred to in Article 14(8) of Directive(EU) 2016/798. - 2.
+- 1. This Regulation establishes a system of certification of entities in charge of maintenance and maintenance functions as referred to in Article 14(3) (b), (c) and (d) of Directive (EU) 2016/798. - 2.
 The purpose of the system of certification is to provide evidence that an entity in charge of maintenance has established its maintenance system and can meet requirements laid down in this Regulation to ensure the safe state of running of any vehicle for which it is in charge of maintenance.